 If you or a loved one suffers a stroke, time is of the essence.
-The sooner you receive lifesaving care, the less likely you are to experience death of brain tissue and the better chance you'll have of achieving a successful outcome.
+The sooner you receive lifesaving care, the less likely you are to experience death of brain tissue and the better chance you'll have of a successful outcome.

-- Experts on Board: Staffed by a highly specialized team of two paramedics from the Regional Emergency Medical Services Council of New York City (REMAC), a computed tomography (CT) technologist, and an RN specially trained for stroke care, the MSTU will greatly reduce the time from the onset of symptoms to the delivery of care — a crucial factor in improving stroke outcomes.
+- Experts on Board: Staffed by a highly specialized team of two paramedics from the Regional Emergency Medical Services Council of New York City (REMAC), a computed tomography (CT) technologist, and an RN specially trained for stroke care, the MSTU greatly reduces the time from the onset of symptoms to the delivery of care — a crucial factor in improving stroke outcomes.
 The crew connects with a board-certified neurologist who performs a telemedicine consult remotely from one of our hospital locations.
 The patient and crew are able to see, hear and interact with the neurologist through on-board monitors and microphones.

 - Advanced Technologies at the Ready: The MSTU is complete with a portable CT scanner that can image a patient’s brain on the spot to determine the type of stroke the person may be having.
 The CT scan is then wirelessly transmitted to NewYork-Presbyterian, where a neuroradiologist evaluates it in real-time to make an accurate diagnosis.

 - Effective Treatments, Fast and Available: The unit also contains equipment and medications to treat strokes, including tPA — a medication that works by dissolving a blood clot and improving the flow of oxygen-rich blood to the affected part of the brain.
-On occasion, the on-board CT scanner will demonstrate intracranial hemorrhage, which cannot be treated with tPA.
+On occasion, the on-board CT scanner will demonstrate intracranial hemorrhage.
 In these instances, the MSTU can benefit the patient by offering earlier neurological consultation and advanced blood pressure management with intravenous medications with the aim of stopping the bleeding.
 Additionally, such information can be used, with approval of FDNY online medical control, to triage a patient to the closest hospital with the necessary neurosurgical team required to treat intracranial hemorrhages.
 We are planning to develop a number of other novel therapies for the future treatment of stroke in the field.

 Saad Abdul Sami Mir, MD, is an Assistant Professor in Clinical Neurology at Weill Cornell Medicine and Assistant Attending Neurologist at NewYork-Presbyterian/Weill Cornell Medical Center.
 He received his B.A. from Duke University and M.D. from University of Florida College of Medicine where he was inducted into Alpha Omega Alpha and the Gold Humanism Society.
 He was chosen as a Doris Duke Clinical Research Scholar, which he completed at University of Texas Southwestern Medical Center.
 Dr. Mir completed his internship at Massachusetts’s General Hospital, neurology residency at Massachusetts General Hospital and Brigham and Women’s Hospital, and vascular neurology fellowship at NewYork-Presbyterian/Weill Cornell Medical Center.
 Dr. Mir is board certified in Neurology and Psychiatry and is an expert in vascular and inpatient neurology.
-He is a LEAD Fellow at New York Presbyterian Hospital where he will focus on becoming a leader in patient experience and patient reported outcomes.
-He is the Site Director for the Manhattan Mobile Stroke Treatment Unit at NYP/Weill Cornell.
+He completed a LEAD Fellow at NewYork-Presbyterian Hospital where he focused on becoming a leader in patient experience and patient reported outcomes.
+He is the Associate Director of the NewYork-Presbyterian Mobile Stroke Unit Treatment Program.

-Dr. Joshua Willey is an Assistant Professor of Neurology at Columbia University Vagelos College of Physicians and Surgeons and Assistant Attending Neurologist on the Stroke Service at NewYork-Presbyterian/Columbia University Medical Center.
+Dr. Joshua Willey is an Associate Professor of Neurology at Columbia University Vagelos College of Physicians and Surgeons and Assistant Attending Neurologist on the Stroke Service at NewYork-Presbyterian/Columbia University Medical Center.
 Dr. Willey received his undergraduate degree from Cornell University in 1999 and his medical degree from Columbia University in 2003.
 After a Neurology Residency at NewYork-Presbyterian/Columbia, he completed a two-year neuro-epidemiology and stroke fellowship at NYP/Columbia, and also earned an MS in epidemiology.
 He joined the faculty of Columbia University College of Physicians and Surgeons in 2009.
 He is the neurology residency associate program director.
 Dr. Willey has an outpatient clinical practice in neurology with a focus on cerebrovascular diseases and stroke, and attends on the inpatient stroke service.
 He is the Site Director for the Manhattan Mobile Stroke Treatment Unit at NYP/Columbia.